Do you feel like you have narcissistic tendencies and you just can’t change?

 According to Bridges To Recovery, treatments include:

-But if there is one way to quench your inflated ego, practicing gratitude will certainly do the trick.
+If there is one way to quench an inflated ego, practicing gratitude will certainly do the trick.

 John Amadeo, award-winning author of Dancing with Fire: A Mindful Way to Loving Relationships, explains: